 DRAW NYC gives people access to high-quality art materials and a place to draw together in public.
 Program elements:

-- Staff, volunteers, and educators to facilitate.
+- Staff, volunteers, and artists to facilitate.

 From our Artists in Residence: